Review your cart

 Bathroom to Bedroom

-A lot of homeowners choose carpeting options in their bedrooms because of their affordability, noise reduction capabilities, comfort, and added insulation for cold nights.
+Numerous homeowners choose carpeting options in their bedrooms because of their affordability, noise reduction capabilities, comfort and added insulation for cold nights.
 However, for bathrooms leading off of bedrooms, the most preferred flooring material is tile.
 Like other carpet-to-tile transitions, choosing complementary colors is a good way to ensure that rooms flow well together.

-For bedrooms, carpeting is often chosen based on its softness and plushness.
-This light-colored carpeting is perfect for bedrooms, as it's one of the most comfortable carpeting options available.
+Carpeting is often chosen for bedrooms based on its softness and plushness.
+Light-colored carpeting is perfect for bedrooms, as it's one of the most comfortable carpeting options available.
 For bathrooms located off plush carpeted bedrooms, you might want to consider more of a color contrast between the two flooring types.
-Since the textures of the flooring are so different from each other, having a visual break is a smart design choice to signal a change in flooring.
-You might consider a darker neutral to complement and provide contrast to the white carpet, like this dark porcelain.

 Inside Our Typical Carpet & Tile Mart Store